 Veronza Bowers Jr. is a former Black Panther Party member framed for the murder of a U.S. Park Ranger.
-He is being illegally held past his 30 year sentence, making him one of the longest-held political prisoners in U.S. history.
+He is being unjustly and arguably illegally held past his 30-year mandatory release date, making him one of the longest-held political prisoners in U.S. history.

-Veronza was convicted in the murder of a U.S. Park Ranger on the word of two government informers, both of whom received reduced sentences for other crimes by the Federal prosecutor’s office.
+Veronza was convicted in the murder of a U.S. Park Ranger on the word of two government informants, both of whom received reduced sentences for other crimes by the Federal prosecutor’s office.

 Herman Bell was born in Mississippi and moved to Brooklyn, New York as a boy.
 He was a talented High School football player and won a football scholarship to the University of California in Oakland.
 While in Oakland, Herman joined the Black Panther Party and became active around human rights issues in the Black community.